hazevedosa/bidirectional-trust/README.md

 ## Misc

-The `paper` folder also contains the LaTeX source files for the paper.
+The `paper` directory also contains the LaTeX source files for the paper.
 (TO BE CHANGED)

 `survey/Qualtrics Survey.pdf` presents the Qualtrics survey taken by the Amazon Mechanical Turk workers.